shamilton1/Experimental/workflow.md

 ## Editing your fork

- 4. Make required changes to markdown files as required.
+ 4. Edits markdown files as required.
 See [Editing Markdown][] for more details.
   As you make changes, you should commit then to your master branch at regular intervals using the **Commit Changes** button at the bottom of the edit screen.
   Commits are analagous to Saves - except each commit gets an assigned a unique ID to help you track them.
      ** ADD NOTE ABOUT PREVIEW?**